-The financial cost to the state is significant and the social cost to our communities is high, but the emotional cost to the children is unimaginable.
+The financial cost to the state is significant and the social cost to our communities is high, but the emotional and life-long cost to the children is unimaginable.

-If a child is placed in a “Heart Gallery,” he or she has a significant chance of being adopted.
+If a child is included in a “Heart Gallery,” he or she has a significantly increased chance of being adopted.

 We meet regularly with Illinois State Senators and Representatives through our “Let it Be Our Voice Program” to inform them of current needs within the Illinois foster care system.
 In addition to personal meetings, we stay connected with them through email and social media and Let it Be Us acts as a resource for them during this time of unprecedented change in Illinois.

 Since our inception, our accomplishments have opened doors showing us more need than we imagined.
 We seek corporate and foundation sponsorship during this opportune time in Illinois as the State stands ready to solve problems and identifies this as one of its most important.
-I am available to meet with you any time to discuss the mission of Let it Be Us.
+I am available to speak to groups or to meet with stakeholders, donors or grantors to discuss the mission of Let it Be Us.

 Thank you for your interest in Let It Be Us.
-As we help these children we benefit the generations that follow.
+Our work will not only help these waiting children, it will benefit the generations to come..

 Founder and Executive Director